mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Why are MOSFETs sensitive to overvoltage conditions applied at the gate?

 # Analog Circuits/Electronics
-- Often times, I'm given a circuit and asked to explain how it works and what type of circuit it is.
+- Often times, I'm given an unnamed circuit and asked to explain how it works and what type of circuit it is.
 Here are a few of them I've gotten (and know what they're called):
   - Charge pump
   - Level shifter
   - LDO